 Together with the local community, Lebo's team have also launched a substantial community farm surrounding the Leboland space where local women farm vegetables and tend to a collection of chickens and goats.
 An inspiring and green space that again seeks to change perceptions about what travel and tourism in South African townships can mean.

 Lebo's ToursTaking a ride with Lebo’s Soweto Backpackers bicycle tours will give you a chance to feel the distinct pulse of Soweto, and whether you opt for the two-hour, four-hour or full day tour, you'll get to see and experience a lot more from the unique and intimate vantage point of a two-wheeler than you ever would visiting on your own.

-As you head out up down and around the surrounding neighbourhoods you will take in a wide range of sights and experiences including historic Mzimhlophe, a settlement originally developed to house black male miners at the height of Joburg's early gold mining rush and now one of Soweto's poorest neighbourhoods.
-The June 16 trail is also of course a major part of the route and all tours also visit the Hector Pieterson Memorial and Vilakazi Street.
+As you head out up and around the surrounding neighbourhoods you will take in a wide range of sights and experiences including historic Mzimhlophe, a settlement originally developed to house black male miners at the height of Joburg's early gold mining rush and now one of Soweto's poorest neighbourhoods.
+The June 16 trail is also, of course, a major part of the route, and all tours also visit the Hector Pieterson Memorial and Vilakazi Street.

 PLAN YOUR VISITTours, experiences and overnight stays at Lebo's Soweto Backpackers can be booked online at sowetobackpackers.com

 Accommodation options include four or six sleeper dorms, and double, twin or single private rooms, chalets and camping.